vetux/xng/engine/include/xng/headertool/README.md

 - XVARIABLE() - Declares a member, Properties:
   - Minimum - Define the minimum value for a numeric value
   - Maximum - Define the maximum value for a numeric value
-- XGENERATED_OPERATORS() - Defines the Messageable stream operators which serialize and deserialize the defined XVARIABLE instances.
+- XGENERATED_OPERATORS() - Defines the Messageable stream operators which serialize and deserialize the defined XVARIABLE instances using the optionally defined default assignment values as default values.

 By adding XCOMPONENT() before a component type definition allows the user to create an instance of the component in the scene component create gui under the specified category.
 Categories that are separated with a slash character become submenus.